-- local companies: for example, as part of its partnership with the "La Miel" association, Icade has made it possible for a start-up from the Plaine Commune area to test an innovative heat pump solution on one of its properties; - job seekers: Imagin'Office, Icade's co-working subsidiary, has provided the Solid'Office association with six workstations at a preferential rate since 2021.
-Several groups of job seekers have benefited from coaching workshops and activities organised by the Cojob association whose purpose is to support people looking for work by combating social isolation; - local young people: a signatory to the "Pacte avec les quartiers pour toutes les entreprises" (PaQte, Pact with Priority Neighbourhoods for All Businesses, launched in 2018 by the French government, that seeks the inclusion provided nearly 500 sq.m of space for Digitale Académie (a distance learning academy) in Aubervilliers.
-This facility will enable young people who have dropped out of school to enrol in the course of their choice and benefit from tutoring;
+- local companies: for example, as part of its partnership with the "La Miel" association, Icade has made it possible for a start-up from the Plaine Commune area to test an innovative heat pump solution on one of its properties; - job seekers: Imagin'Office, Icade's co-working subsidiary, has provided the Solid'Office40 association with six workstations at a preferential rate since 2021.
+Several groups of job seekers have benefited from coaching workshops and activities organised by the Cojob association whose purpose is to support people looking for work by combating social isolation; - local young people: a signatory to the "Pacte avec les quartiers pour toutes les entreprises" (PaQte, Pact with Priority Neighbourhoods for All Businesses, launched in 2018 by the French government, that seeks the inclusion of young people from priority neighbourhoods41 through awareness-raising campaigns, training and recruitment, (for further information, see section 4.3.4), Icade takes part in a number of concrete initiatives.
+Examples include "La Ligue des Jeunes Talents" and "Mon Alternance Sur Mesure", for which the teams created the "Club Cook'I" with the JobIRL association.
+The club aims to help young people in the Plaine Commune area to improve their skills and employability: three sessions were organised in 2023 with around twenty volunteers working with around forty young people.